Encryption: What is it and How Does it Protect My Credit Card Information?

 - Backups and log files.
 In addition, companies must encrypt backups and log files where credit card information may be stored.

 The large companies that have suffered massive data breaches in the last few years all failed to take these steps.
 Absent encryption of data at rest, once penetrated, sensitive information was clearly visible.
-Many of those companies were sued and paid millions of dollars in compensation and damages.
+Many of those companies were successfully sued, resulting in millions of dollars paid as compensation and punitive damages.
 We trust that they have since updated their security profile.

 Listen to last week’s podcast, “Payment Processing: What is PII?”, here.